VincentOracle/DESECE-ECCRAS-Enhancing-Climate-Change-Resilience-and-Adaptation-Among-Smallholder-Farmers-/README.md

-# The DESECE_ECCRAS Project: Data Analysis for Endline Evaluations
+# The DESECE_ECCRAS Project: Data Analysis for Endline Evaluation

 ## 🛠️ Tools & Technologies Used